PelicanPlatform/PelicanPytorchTutorial/doc/UsingpyTorchwithPelicanandHTCondor.md

 This is an integrated tutorial for using pytorch with Pelican and HTCondor.
 Before proceeding, ensure you have a CHTC account.
 If you don't have one, see [How to Request a CHTC Account](https://chtc.cs.wisc.edu/uw-research-computing/account-details.html).

-For beginners, each step here can be a little bit challenged.
-We will disucss typical case for each step here to provide an overview and help you get started quickly.
-But for each step, there is a detailed documentation for further exploration.
-For you reference, all the related tutorial are listed here.
+For beginners, each step here can be a little bit challenging.
+We will disucss typical case for each step to provide an overview and help you get started quickly.
+For each step there is detailed documentation for further exploration.
+For you reference, all the related tutorials are listed here.

 **Related Tutorial:**